-Once we have received your completed application (and the required application fee for non-EU/EEA students), it will be evaluated by our admissions committee.
+Once we have received your application (and the required application fee for non-EU/EEA students), it will be evaluated by our admissions committee.
 Only those applicants who fulfil the entry requirements and are therefore eligible to the masters programme International Criminal Law Joint Programme, will be presented to the Selection Committee after the application deadline.
-Qualified candidates may be invited for an interview with the members of the Committee, under Covid19 circumstances, via Zoom.
+Qualified candidates may be invited for an interview with the members of the Committee via Zoom.
 The Committee will then decide on admission.
 You will be notified about the decision by email before the 1st of June.

 A deferral of your application is not possible.
 However, you can apply for a next start moment.
 In case you wish to do so, please withdraw your enrolment request in Studielink.
 In order to apply for next start moment, please keep in mind that you will need to resubmit both your enrolment in Studielink and your UvA application form before starting the programme.
 It also means that you have to go through the selection process again and a place in the programme is not guaranteed.
 The admissions decision will be based on the entry requirements that apply for the academic year in which you wish to enrol.

-If you decline acceptance, please do not forget to de-enrol from the Master’s programme in Studielink.
+If you decline the offer in MyInfo (application system), please do not forget to also de-enrol from the Master’s programme in Studielink.

-Amsterdam Law School - Admissions Office (room A6.01a)
+Admissions Office of the Amsterdam Law School (room A6.01a)

 1000 BA Amsterdam

-Amsterdam Law School – Admissions Office (room A6.01a)
+Admissions Office of the Amsterdam Law School (room A6.01a)

 1018 XE Amsterdam